 - Visual: Although you cannot see inside of your ductwork, it does have vents.
 If you have A LOT of mold, it will eventually be visible around the edges of the vents.

 There are household remedies and homemade cleaners that you can make to combat mold, but they are ineffective if not mixed and applied properly.
 This can allow mold to continue growing after you think the problem is resolved.
 It is also why professional mold removal is recommended when dealing with HVAC mold.
 Not only will professionals test to find out what type of mold problem you have, but they will remove it thoroughly and safely.
+For example, if you have mold growing in your HVAC duct then companies similar to DUCTZ franchise, may be able to help you clean out and get rid of the mold.
+Different areas of your HVAC unit might require a different approach to being cleaned and treated so you could take this into account when cleaning the HVAC.

 HVAC systems don’t actually cause mold.
 Mold is everywhere!
 It comes in from the outside on your shoes and clothing, and it is very difficult to keep a mold-free environment.
 However, mold isn’t a problem until it is allowed to grow, and HVAC systems provide the perfect environment for mold growth.